RamandeepBhatia-371/RamandeepBhatia-371/README.md

   <img src="https://media.giphy.com/media/f94pgBtLl2iGrMsgNQ/giphy.gif" width="200"/>
 </div>
 # I'm a Data Analytics Graduate, My skills as a Data Scientist are based on a solid mathematical foundation.I
-# started with a computer science bachelor&#39;s degree from Guru Nanak Dev
+# started with a computer science bachelor's degree from Guru Nanak Dev
 # University.
 After that, I just completed postgraduate degree in data science and
 # cloud computing.
 This broad and in-depth education is a big component of my
 # expertise as data scientist.
 My personality, I believe, has also played a